wirc-sjsu/firebench/docs/tutorials/cli_caldor_benchmark.md

 - `Caldor.pdf`
 - `Caldor.log`

 Use a different model output file by replacing the final `my_model_output.h5` argument with the path to your FireBench standard HDF5 output.
+If you don't have a model output yet, you can test using the observational dataset `Caldor.h5` as input to get a perfect scorecard.

 ## 4. Useful CLI commands